 On the flip side, most of New Jersey isn’t doing too well.
 Jobs are fewer and far in between, and houses are gradually becoming more expensive.
 San Francisco real estate agents will tell you their city is also looking at a serious decline, mostly due to the lack of affordability.
-The high cost of living combined with a lack of options is putting both buyers and sellers in a bad position.
+The high cost of living combined with a lack of options is putting both home buyers and home sellers in a bad position.

 While it’s important to keep the unpredictability of the housing market in mind, we’ve been seeing steady growth and decline in all of the listed cities above.
-Tampa is at the top of the list, Los Angeles is at the bottom, and it’s highly unlikely that they’re going to switch places anytime soon.
+Tampa Florida is at the top of the list, Los Angeles is at the bottom, and it’s highly unlikely that they’re going to switch places anytime soon.

 It’s impossible to know the future effects of everything you do, but with a little bit of planning and research you will be understanding The Housing Market On Your Own and you can land yourself a safe spot in a city with a safe housing market and a promising industry in several other things, too.